-

 What is a partial release of warrant?

-A partial release of warrant may be issued by the department when an asset is sold and it is clear that the proceeds from the sale are insufficient to satisfy prior judgments and our warrant.
+We may issue a partial release of warrant when an asset is sold and it is clear the proceeds from the sale are insufficient to satisfy prior judgments and our warrant.
 The partial release removes our warrant only from the specific piece of real estate or personal property that was sold.
-You may request a partial release of warrant from the nearest Department of Revenue office or by calling (608) 266-7879.

 -